yunjaekim00/yunjaekim00/README.md

 ## About myself

-- 👋 Hi, I’m Yun Jae Kim
+- 👋 Hi, Welcome to Yun Jae Kim's Github
 - 👀 I’m a full stack developer at Plateer Inc. in Korea
-- 🌱 My interests are DevOps (using AWS cloud) and also Frontend programming (using React and Vue frameworks)
+- 🌱 My interests are DevOps (using AWS cloud) and also Frontend programming (using Next.js and Nuxt frameworks)
-- Currently studying Micro Frontends and CSS modules
+- Currently studying Micro Frontends and SCSS